ikespand/awesome-machine-learning-fluid-mechanics/README.md

 5. [NAVASTO](https://www.navasto.de/en/) has few products where they are combining AI with CFD.

 ## Opensource CFD codes
-Following opensource CFD codes can be adapated for synthetic data generation.
+Following opensource CFD codes can be adapted for synthetic data generation.
 Some of them can also be used for RANS/LES closure modeling based upon ML.
 1. [Nek5000](https://nek5000.mcs.anl.gov/)
 2. [OpenFOAM](https://www.openfoam.com/)
 3. [PyFr](http://www.pyfr.org/)